 Windows, External Doors and Joinery

-Repair Category 1

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Repair Category 2 Notes The window units are of an older installation and should be monitored for ruptured double glazed seals which can become apparent during certain weather conditions.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.